SaraCapdevilaSole/projects/MSc_thesis/README.md

 3. **Physics-Informed Neural Networks (PINNs)**:
    - Code for training and evaluating PINNs to solve partial differential equations.
-   - Builds on source code from PirateNets [1]
+   - Builds on source code from PirateNets [1] (their source code should be first cloned and the files in this repository should be added to their /examples).

 References:
 [1] Wang S, Li B, Chen Y, Perdikaris P. PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks. arXiv.
 2024.